T1lman/wordle/README.md

 # wordle

-This is a wordle clone implemented in rust!
+This is a wordle commandline clone implemented in rust!